“Life is what happens when you’re busy making other plans.” – John Lennon

 - Personal injury issues - if the ward has been in an accident, we may be able to help with a recovery

-If you need help managing your loved one’s care or financial affairs, the experienced elder law attorneys at DeLoach, Hofstra & Cavonis are glad to help you in this difficult time.
+If you need help managing your loved one’s care or financial affairs, the experienced elder law attorneys at DeLoach, Hofstra & Cavonis, P.A. are glad to help you in this difficult time.
 Please feel free to reach out to us and set an appointment to discuss your guardianship needs.